 It is formally related to “certain commodities and products associated with deforestation and forest degradation”.
 It applies to products that are made of wood, paper, rubber, and so on.
 It has been formally approved and published, and you can read its full text here.

 Its main objectives are preventing that products sold in the EU contribute to deforestation globally, and the reduction in carbon emissions in general.
-It will also have an impact on the agricultural sector.
+It will also look at topics such as compliance to local regulations, corruption, the rights of indigenous people, etc.

 What about other countries and sustainability regulations?